BuildCircle/superheroes-azure-function/README.md

 * The data source URL as an environment variable 'data_url'.
 * Some Azure Monitor alert for when the function throws an exception.

 The function code for deployment can be found in `main.py` and it shouldn't require modification.
-You can use any framework for deploying infrastructure such as the CDK, Terraform or else.
+You can use any framework for deploying infrastructure such as bicep, or Terraform.